JunoCore/learning-road/logs/mission-log.md

 - **2025-07-8**: Completed Rock, Paper, Scissors — mission almost accomplished.
 Next: add persistence so the game doesn’t lose progress when the browser is refreshed
 - **2025-07-9**: Continued studies according to the initial plan — Step 3 [Python + Data Analysis].
 Exported scores.csv from Firebase for the “Guess the Number” game
 - **2025-07-16**: freeCodeCamp course "Data Analysis with Python"
+- **2025-07-17**: Performed data analysis in JupyterLab using work data